ec429/fc-aviation/README.md

 ### Attackers and Strike Fighters

 These attack ground units, but attacking does _not_ end their turn (they only have 1 fuel).
-They can take out assault units in the field (especially if weakened by bombing), but are unlikely to survive attacks on defensive Troops or units fortified in cities.
+They can take out assault units in the field (especially if weakened by bombing), but are unlikely to do much damage to defensive Troops or units fortified in cities.
+Some later models gain the ability to attack sea units, and in the 1960s they develop into multi-rôle combat aircraft that can also handle air-to-air fighting.

 ### Torpedo Bombers